soundpaint/rp2040pio-docs/download-and-compile.rst

     java -jar rp2040pio_server.jar

-If anything went wrong when compiling, you may run ``make clean`` to clean the repository, try to fix any errors (e.g. upgrading to the correct JDK version) and try again with ``make all``.
+If anything went wrong when compiling, you may run ``make clean`` to clean the repository, try to fix any errors (e.g. by upgrading to a different JDK version) and try again with ``make all``.